Q.1: I'm having trouble downloading a PDF file. What can I do?

 Every time a PDF file is changed, it's version number will be increased.
 You can see the version number of a PDF file by selecting "Document Properties..." in the file menu of Adobe Acrobat Reader.

-All text and images on this website and the content of all electronic files © 2004–2014 New Zealand Ecological Society, Inc. Any information viewed or downloaded from this website is subject to terms and conditions.
+Unless otherwise specified all text and images on this website and the content of all electronic files © 2004–2014 New Zealand Ecological Society, Inc. Any information viewed or downloaded from this website is subject to terms and conditions.
+Open access publishing was initiated in 2023, so many papers will be licenced openly as specified within the paper.